NativeScript/nativescript-cli/extending-cli.md

  - $logger: ILogger.
 Use the members of this class to show messages to the user cooperating with the CLI internal state.
  - $projectData: IProjectData.
 Contains data about the project, like project directory, id, dependencies, etc.
  - $usbLiveSyncService:ILiveSyncService.
-Use this service to invoke LiveSync for device or emulator.
+Use this variable to check whether a LiveSync or normal build is in progress.
  - hookArgs: any.
 Contains all the parameters of the original function in the CLI which is being hooked.

 The hook must return a Promise.
 If the hook succeeds, it must fullfil the promise, but the fullfilment value is ignored.
-The hook can also rejects the promise with an instance of Error.
+The hook can also reject the promise with an instance of Error.
 The returned error can have two optional members controlling the CLI:

   - stopExecution: boolean - set this to false to let the CLI continue executing this command
   - errorAsWarning: boolean: set this to treat the returned error as warning.
 The CLI prints the error.message colored as a warning and continues executing the current command